Experian, which is the world's largest credit bureau, launched IdentityWorks in 2010 to provide identity protection services to consumers.

-In addition to the standard email and password, IdentityWorks also requires users to input the last four digits of their social security number in order to log in, which provides an additional layer of security to their account.
+In addition to the standard email and password line of defense, IdentityWorks also requires users to input the last four digits of their social security number in order to log in, which provides an additional layer of security to their account.

 IdentityWorks provides its customers with up to $1 million in identity theft insurance with zero deductible.
 In the event of identity theft, this policy covers expenses such as fraudulent electronic funds transfers, lost wages, legal fees, and private investigator costs.

-While many identity theft protection companies offer free credit reports, IdentityWorks charges a fee each time a customer would like a credit report.
+While many identity theft protection companies offer free credit reports, IdentityWorks charges a fee each time a customer would like a credit report copy.

 I was on hold over 45 min yesterday, and after waiting on hold again today I gave up trying to contact them by phone.